elenderg/PAL-1000/instruções de compilação.md

 `To compile the header of a routine given a rider (decider):` `If the compiler's abort flag is set, exit.`
 `Move the rider (compiler rules).`
-`If the rider's token is not "if", abort with "It's 'Decide IF.'
+`If the rider's token is not "_if", abort with "_It's 'Decide IF.'
 We always say, 'Decide IF'.
-Got it?" and the rider; exit.` `Move the rider (compiler rules).`
+Got it?_" and the rider; exit.`
+`Move the rider (compiler rules).`
 `Set the routine's decider flag.`
-`Compile the routine's monikettes and the routine's parameters given the rider.` `If any of the routine's monikettes are negative words, abort with "It's a bad idea to use negatives in decider names." and the rider; exit.`
+`Compile the routine's monikettes and the routine's parameters given the rider.` `If any of the routine's monikettes are negative words, abort with "_It's a bad idea to use negatives in decider names._" and the rider; exit.`
-`Convert the routine's monikettes to the routine's moniker.` `If the routine's moniker is in the routine index, abort with "I already know how to '" then the routine's moniker then "'." and the routine's locus; exit.`
+`Convert the routine's monikettes to the routine's moniker.` `If the routine's moniker is in the routine index, abort with "_I already know how to '_" then the routine's moniker then "_'._" and the routine's locus; exit.`
 `Index the routine given the routine's monikettes and the routine index.`

 `To compile the header of a routine given a rider (function):` `If the compiler's abort flag is set, exit.`
 `Set the routine's function flag.`
-`Add a monikette to the routine's monikettes given "put".` `Move the rider (compiler rules).`
+`Add a monikette to the routine's monikettes given "_put".` `Move the rider (compiler rules).`
-`If the rider's token is any indefinite article, set a flag.` `If the flag is set, compile the routine's monikettes and the routine's parameters given the rider (indefinite article).` `If the flag is not set, compile the routine's monikettes and the routine's parameters given the rider (definite article).` `If the rider's token is not any possessive, abort with "An 's is missing or misplaced here." and the rider; exit.` `Move the rider (compiler rules).`
+`If the rider's token is any indefinite article, set a flag.` `If the flag is set, compile the routine's monikettes and the routine's parameters given the rider (indefinite article).` `If the flag is not set, compile the routine's monikettes and the routine's parameters given the rider (definite article).` `If the rider's token is not any possessive, abort with "_An 's is missing or misplaced here._" and the rider; exit.` `Move the rider (compiler rules).`
 `Scan a name given the rider.`
-`Add another monikette to the routine's monikettes given "'s " then the name.` `If the rider's token is not "into", abort with "I was expecting the word 'into', but found '" then the rider's token then "'." and the rider; exit.`
+`Add another monikette to the routine's monikettes given "_'s "_ then the name.` `If the rider's token is not "_into", abort with "_I was expecting the word 'into', but found '_" then the rider's token then "_'._" and the rider; exit.`
-`Add a third monikette to the routine's monikettes given "into".` `Convert the routine's monikettes to a moniker.`
+`Add a third monikette to the routine's monikettes given "_into".` `Convert the routine's monikettes to a moniker.`
-`If the moniker is in the routine index, abort with "I already know how to '" then the moniker then "'." and the routine's locus; exit.`
+`If the moniker is in the routine index, abort with "_I already know how to '_" then the moniker then "_'._" and the routine's locus; exit.`
 `Index the routine given the routine's monikettes and the routine index.` `Move the rider (compiler rules).`
-`If the rider's token is not any indefinite article, abort with "I was expecting an indefinite article, but found '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is not any indefinite article, abort with "_I was expecting an indefinite article, but found '_" then the rider's token then "_'._" and the rider; exit.`
-`Compile the routine's monikettes and the routine's parameters given the rider (indefinite article).` `If the rider's token is not blank, abort with "There's extra stuff on the end of this function." and the rider; exit.` `Convert the routine's monikettes to the routine's moniker.` `Index the routine given the routine's monikettes and the routine index. \ for employs`
+`Compile the routine's monikettes and the routine's parameters given the rider (indefinite article).` `If the rider's token is not blank, abort with "_There's extra stuff on the end of this function._" and the rider; exit.` `Convert the routine's monikettes to the routine's moniker.` `Index the routine given the routine's monikettes and the routine index. \ for employs`